-When viewed as an individual, each human being is composed of autonomous systems that control perception, cognition, and movement in synchronization with changes in the environment, in addition to a memory autonomous system that works to link perceived movements [1][2].
+When viewed as an individual, each human being is composed of autonomous systems that control perception, cognition, and movement in synchronization with changes in the environment, in addition to a memory autonomous system that works to link perception and movements [2][3].
 The environment in which humans interact and live is composed of various artifacts.
 With the progress of networking technology, a large number of artifacts have become related to each other, overcoming the physical constraints of time and space.
 In this case, the central management method of the set of artifacts and the environment design to achieve their goals is not effective.
 It would rather be effective to design the environment as a set of autonomously operating artifacts equipped with Parallel Distributed Processing (PDP), which can be referred to as the Artificial PDP (A-PDP) system, and to design them so that they function as a whole and achieve their goals.

 There exist interfaces between the above-mentioned autonomous systems, which have to be properly designed for well-being.
 The interfaces and internal algorithms defining their behaviors must support activities conducted by human beings; they attempt to achieve their happiness goals by utilizing artifacts.
 A research question that arises is - how can such interfaces and internal algorithms be designed for the two autonomous systems?
 Our daily life is based on interactions with a wide variety of artifacts.
 The purpose of interactions, for human-beings, is to achieve well-being through activities in domains such as health (e.g., bio-monitoring), mobility (e.g., driving an electric vehicle), education (e.g., learning on Massive Open Online Course (MOOC)), and entertainment (e.g., playing e-sports).
 The artifacts support human activities through the interface at each moment of interaction.
 There are multiple autonomous systems on both sides of the interface with complex relationships.
 The purpose of this study is to propose a set of guidelines that should be applied when designing the interfaces of autonomous artifacts, for supporting activities carried out by autonomous human beings.
+Traditionally, designers adopt a top-down or a bottomup approach.
+It is advised to combine both approaches while designing; the proposed guidelines are useful for this task.
+The top-down design would be implemented without deviating from the objective by following the guidelines; the bottomup design would be facilitated by observing user behavior to ensure that the design is in line with the guidelines.

 The remainder of this paper is organized as follows.
 Section II outlines the human-artifact interaction to define the specific perspective for considering the complex situation of interaction, i.e., both sides are autonomous systems.
-Section III briefly reviews the Model Human Processor with Realtime Constraints (MHP/RT), developed by Kitajima and Toyota [1][2] and defines a framework for developing the guidelines.
+Section III briefly reviews the Model Human Processor with Realtime Constraints (MHP/RT), developed by Kitajima and Toyota [2][3] and defines a framework for developing the guidelines.
 A set of guidelines are described.
-Section IV presents a hint for applying the guidelines to determine the direction of strategic development for the maximum utilization of the artifact.
-Section V concludes the paper by summarizing the specific role of the guidelines for realizing a sustainable society.
+In general, guidelines are intended to provide direction for designing artifacts, not to indicate how to proceed with the design according to the specific guidelines provided.
+Therefore, designers cannot immediately use them in their design activities.
+To address this issue, Section IV introduces some hints that will be useful in designing interactions according to the guidelines given in Section III.